nestorvfx/WordTrailReddit/README.md

 ### Categories System
 * Browse user-created categories with search functionality
-* Sort by Newest, Most Played, or Highest Score
+* Sort by Newest, Trending, Most Played, or Highest Score
 * Infinite scrolling
 * Time of when category was created